Sunday, May 26, 2013

 Babs: Lucky!
 The writer and actor Woody Allen once said that 80% of success in life is just showing up and I’m fortunate that I’ve been able to show up and lucky that when opportunities have arisen, I’ve been able to “carpe diem”, take advantage of them.

-Monika: What are the current issues on the transgender advocacy agenda?
+Monika: What are some of the key issues currently on the transgender advocacy agenda that you believe we should be paying attention to?

 Babs: Where to begin?
 I think the most important right now are jobs and access to health care.
 Often in many cases, it’s just a fundamental matter of survival.
 Looking at the big picture we need to win the culture wars to gain societal respect to be recognized as the people we are.